bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         def display_on_delete(self, actual_state):
             """
-            Given an actual_state as implemented above, modify it to better suit interactive presentation when an item is deleted.
+            Given an actual_state dict as implemented above, modify it to better suit interactive presentation when an item is deleted.

             Implementing this method is optional.
             """